Andrew Rosindell: Shadow Parliamentary Secretary for Foreign Affairs (2024-2026)

+Reform UK (2026-)

+On 18 January 2026, Rosindell resigned from the Conservative Party and defected to Reform UK, citing disagreements with the party's policies, and track record both in government and opposition.
+Rosindell also made reference to the Chagos Islands deal in his resignation.
+His defection came after Robert Jenrick and Nadhim Zahawi defected to Reform in the week prior.

+Following Rosindell's defection from the Conservative Party to Reform UK, the Romford Conservative Association (RCA) changed the locks to their constituency office, arguing that occupation was contingent on his membership of the Conservative party.
+In March 2026, Rosindell attempted to obtain an injunction to order RCA to allow him and his staff entry.
+The High Court ruled that RCA acted lawfully, and ordered Rosindell to pay £23,000 of the RCA's legal costs.

-LGBT issues
+Views on LGBT issues

 Rosindell has consistently voted against bills furthering LGBT rights, including equalising the age of consent, civil partnerships and scrapping Section 28 of the Local Government Act 1988, which banned teachers from "promoting homosexuality" or "teaching ... the acceptability of homosexuality as a pretended family relationship".
 He has said, "I do not believe that politicians should interfere with and attempt to redefine ancient customs, traditions and ceremonies, most of which are based on religious foundations and have been in existence through the ages."

 In 2013, Rosindell opposed the legalisation of same-sex marriage, stating: "Where would it end?
 You could finish up at a stage where the monarchy in this country is in a same-sex marriage and that would have constitutional implications."